Record numbers faced four-hour A&E waits in England in October

 - Published

-A record number of patients had to wait at least four hours in A&E departments in October, NHS England figures show.
+A record number of people had to wait to be seen in A&E departments in October, NHS England figures show.

-Only 69% of patients were seen, admitted or discharged within four hours, down from 71% in September and well below the 95% target.
+More than 550,000 patients were waiting more than four hours in major A&E units, up from 492,000 in September - the highest proportion on record.

 The Society of Acute Medicine warned the situation was "unacceptably poor" and likely to deteriorate further.

-The NHS said it faced the busiest October ever in A&E and for the most serious ambulance call-outs.
+The NHS said it faced the busiest October ever in A&E for the most serious ambulance call-outs.

+The latest monthly data from NHS England showed hospitals coming under increasing pressure ahead of the busy winter period.

+The proportion of all patients in A&E and minor injury units being seen, discharged or admitted within four hours fell to 69% in October, down from 71% in September, and well below the 95% NHS target.

-Separate figures showed the number of the sickest patients having to wait a long time for a spare hospital bed also increased sharply in England.
+The number of the sickest patients having to wait a long time for a spare hospital bed also increased sharply.

-In October, 43,792 patients had to wait at least 12 hours in A&E after a decision to admit to a ward had been made, up 34% from 32,776 in September, and the highest number in records going back to August 2010.
+Some 43,792 patients had to wait at least 12 hours in A&E after a decision to admit to a ward had been made, up 34% from 32,776 in September, and the highest number in records going back to August 2010.

-The average response times for ambulances rose across much of the country.
+The average response times for ambulances also rose again across much of the country.

+Outside the capital, response times for a category two emergency, such as a stroke or suspected heart attack, rose in almost every English region.

 Data from the London Ambulance Service was not available for October.